pic-road/vehicle_detection/README.md

 # 🚦 Adaptive Traffic Signal Control System 🚦

+## Project Overview

+This project is divided into two parts:

+1. **Vehicle Detection**
+   This part involves vehicle detection using a fine-tuned YOLOv11 model.

+2. **SUMO Simulation**
-This project is divided into 2 part ; the first part involves vehicle detection using a fine-tuned Yolo Model and the other a SUMO simulation to visualize real-time traffic scenario and how an adaptive algorithm can solve traffic congestion issues.
+   This part includes a SUMO simulation to visualize real-time traffic scenarios and demonstrate how an adaptive algorithm can help solve traffic congestion issues.

 ---